Friday, September 16, 2011

 SO WHAT CAN YOU DO?...

-Contact me to invest in a girl from the Tasaru Girls Rescue Centre in Narok, Kenya in her quest for post-secondary education and job training & an economic livelihood. mewalker99@yahoo.com.
+Contact me to invest in a girl from the Tasaru Girls Rescue Centre in Narok, Kenya for her post-secondary education & economic livelihood. mewalker99@yahoo.com.

 And please, keep reading...